Icytank/9animetv-requests-monitor/README.md

 3. **Play M3U8 Stream**:
    - Open `play.html` in a modern browser.
-   - Enter the M3U8 URL (e.g., from `index-f2-v1-a1.m3u8`) in the input field and click "Load Video" to initiate playback.
+   - Enter the M3U8 INDEX URL in the input field and click "Load Video" to initiate playback.

 ## ⚠️ Disclaimer